Back

 How Thunder Compute works (GPU-over-TCP)

 TL;DR: We attach GPUs to your VM over a plain TCP socket instead of PCIe.
-This lets us time‑slice each physical GPU across many users without asking you to change a single line of code.
+This lets us optimize utilization in times when GPUs would otherwise sit idle.

 Published: